VeritasVox/Christ-as-YHWH/README.md

 > *"I am the Alpha and the Omega," says the Lord God, "who is and who was and who is to come, the Almighty."* — Revelation 1:8

 An exegetical demonstration that Jesus Christ shares fully in the divine identity of YHWH, distinct in person from the Father, yet one with Him in essence.
+JWs will resort to Reasoning from The Scriptures or their JW Study Bible notes - this paper anticipates that.
+Can be proven using their own NWT.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)